Anatomical feature-prioritized loss for enhanced MR to CT translation: Method

 \subsection{Anatomical Feature-Prioritized Loss Function}

-In this study, we introduce a novel anatomical feature-prioritized loss function (denoted AFP loss).
-The primary goal of this loss is to enhance the synthesis of specific anatomical structures in medical images, which are often inadequately reconstructed when relying solely on standard reconstruction losses.
-Our approach leverages a pre-trained segmentation convolutional network, specifically tailored to segment precise anatomical regions.
-The specialization of this network in segmenting precise regions allows us to leverage its data representations to improve the generation of anatomical features.
-The mechanism of our feature-prioritized loss mirrors that of a perceptual loss described in \cite{perceptual}, primarily focusing on minimizing the difference between the feature representations of synthetic and real images extracted from various layers of a CNN.
+In this study, we introduce a novel anatomical feature-prioritized (AFP) loss function.
+The main goal of this loss is to enhance the synthesis of specific anatomical structures in medical images, which are often inadequately reconstructed when using standard pixel-based reconstruction losses.
+Our approach leverages pre-trained segmentation network, which are specialized in identifying and segmenting precise anatomical regions.
+By extracting features from these networks, we focus not only on the overall image similarity but also on preserving medically relevant structures, such as organs, vessels, and bones.
+The mechanism of our feature-prioritized loss is inspired by perceptual loss \cite{perceptual}, commonly used in natural image synthesis, which focuses on minimizing the difference between the feature representations of synthetic and real images extracted from various layers of a deep network.
 Traditionally, perceptual loss is defined using 2D classification networks on natural images, such as VGG on ImageNet, and its use in 3D is often limited.
-Our anatomical feature-prioritized loss, in contrast, leverages segmentation networks, making it more straightforward to implement in medical tasks.
-Additionally, it benefits from more precise feature representations compared to those in classification models.
-The AFP loss is formulated as follows :

-Here, $x$ and $y$ represent the synthesized and real images to compare, $N$ denotes the number of layers extracted from the pre-trained network and $\phi_{i}$ the features of the \textit{i}-th layer.
+In our case, we use feature representations from segmentation networks that are trained to understand the structures of medical images. \\ In contrast to classification networks, which are designed to categorize images into general classes (e.g., identifying whether an image contains a dog or a cat), segmentation networks are specifically trained to understand and represent detailed structural information needed for anatomical delineation.
+The encoder in a segmentation network extracts hierarchical features that are directly relevant for identifying and segmenting anatomical structures, whereas classification networks focus on more abstract, high-level features.
+Moreover, segmentation decoders allow the model to map these features into specific anatomical structures, which are compared to ground-truth segmentation labels.
+By using features from a segmentation network, our AFP loss prioritizes medically relevant structures, making it a more effective choice for medical image synthesis tasks. \\ The AFP loss is defined as :